Starting to Budget? 6 Encouraging Tips

 Tip #5: Starting to budget may help you make positive changes.

-I have a good friend who lives almost an hour away from me.
+I had a good friend who lived almost an hour away from me.
 We were both members of a writers’ group that met once a month.
 After the writers’ group meeting, my friend and I went out to lunch and then went shopping.
 This little outing usually ended up costing quite a bit of money for each of us every month.
 (Because, Hobby Lobby.)

 Eventually we began attending the writers’ group less often, and about the same time my friend and I both decided to pay more attention to our spending.
-Instead of meeting in town and having lunch, I now pack a lunch and drive to her house.
-We meet at her house because the grandbabies are usually at my house.
-Her house is more calm and quiet.
-She makes her lunch at home and we spend the whole afternoon visiting.
-We’ve found it’s much more relaxing to do this than to run around town shopping for things we probably didn’t need anyway.
+Instead of meeting in town and having lunch, I packed a lunch and drove to her house.
+We met at her house because the grandbabies were usually at my house.
+Her house was more calm and quiet.
+She made her lunch at home and we spent the whole afternoon visiting.
+We found it was much more relaxing to do this than to run around town shopping for things we probably didn’t need anyway.
 Because we started budgeting, we found a way to enjoy our time together more.

 Tip #6: Give yourself grace.